GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/makelist.rst

 | ``S20060331S0055.fits``.                                      |
 +--------------+------------------------+-----------------------+

-Because we will not reduce the standard star rather just focus on the steps specific to the sensitivity function, this is the only list we will need::
+Because we will not reduce the standard star and rather just focus on the steps specific to the sensitivity function, this is the only list we will need::

     gemlist S20060331S 55 > std.lis

+If you were to reduce the standard star fully, you would create a list for the flat and for the arc, like we do below for the science data.

 Science Exposures
 =================
-This is a subset of that source's observation.
+In the table below is a subset of that source's observation sequence.
 We will work with only two cubes.
-In fact, in the interest of time we will reduce only one, the second is provided to you for the last steps, IQ assessment and the cube combination.
+In fact, in the interest of time we will reduce only one, the second is already reduced and provided to you for the last steps: the IQ assessment and the cubes stacking.

 We use lists for the science exposures, which makes sense since normally we do reduce several exposures, but we will use lists for the single flat and